 It was only recently (like, really, really recently) that I discovered that you could, in fact, make popcorn with none other than a few tablespoons of hot oil, and a pot with a lid.
 In the same amount of time no less!
 Mind.
 Blown.
 Since then, popcorn has been made en-mass and I’ve been playing around with different flavour combinations.
-This one in particular is by far my favourite and I dare you not to devour the entire bowl all by your lonesome (do it, I won’t judge).
+This sea salt & honey butter version in particular is by far my favourite and I dare you not to devour the entire bowl all by your lonesome (do it, I won’t judge).

 ps. it pairs perfectly with a really cheesy movie

 - In a small saucepan, melt the butter over medium low heat.
 Add in honey and stir until combined.

 - Pour honey butter overtop and season generously with sea salt.